 Regardless of the shelter definition selected for the modern threshold, the resource measure must be consistently defined, including additions to resources for shelter or not.
-As one of the main uses of a new poverty measure could be to study the impact of government transfers and other programs on poverty rates, it seems natural that the spending and consumption needs of renters with and without subsidizes would be the same and accounted for in the thresholds.
-OOP-adjust and housing consumption thresholds meet this criterion.
+As one of the main uses of a new poverty measure is to study the impact of government transfers and other programs on poverty rates, it seems natural that the spending and consumption needs of renters with and without subsidizes would be the same and accounted for in the thresholds.
+OOP-drop, OOP-adjust and housing consumption thresholds meet this criterion.

 The question of homeowners without mortgages remains a challenge for poverty measurement.
 Given the current mix of owned housing with and without mortgages, one might want to account for the increase in spending needs so that all owners are treated the same, as mortgages holders.
 Another option is to develop a threshold that would allow us to account for the implicit transfers families receive from owning their own homes.
-Three options were presented in this research: dropping this group from the threshold sample, adjusting their spending on shelter so that it would look like that of homeowners with mortgages, or treat all homeowners the same by using report rental equivalence values from the CE survey.
+Three options were presented in this research: dropping this group from the threshold sample, adjusting their spending on shelter so that it would look like that of homeowners with mortgages, or treat all homeowners the same by using rental equivalence values.
 The OOP-drop option results in thresholds that are biased upwards due to the fact that homeowners without mortgages have different spending patterns for food, clothing, and utilities.
 OOP-adjust thresholds were proposed as a way to allow these homeowners to maintain their spending for these other goods and services, while bumping their shelter expenditures up.
 This option is appealing; however, the relationship between FCSU spending and total outlays, with and without mortgages differs over consumer unit types (see Betson 2009) and likely over time.
-Before applying this method in production, additional research is needed.
+In a production environment, such an approach would be difficult to maintain.
 The fifth option, the housing consumption threshold, treats all owners and renters the same.
-The BLS uses owners' equivalent rents for the CPI; thus, using rental equivalence for poverty measurement would be consistent with this other major economic statistic.
-In addition, the internationally poverty thresholds often used in World Bank studies (with price adjustments based on Purchasing Price Parities) are based on consumption and are designed to account for the rental equivalence of owner-occupied housing (gleaned from Angus Deaton's speech given at the ASSA 2010, January 4).
+The BLS uses owner's equivalent rent for the CPI so using rental equivalence for poverty measurement would be consistent with this other major economic statistic.
+In addition, internationally poverty thresholds based on consumption accout for shelter using rental equivalence of owner-occupied housing (based on the International Comparison Project and World Bank research, from Angus Deaton's speech given at the ASSA 2010, January 4).
 Also, implementing a modern poverty measure based on rental equivalence would be much easier than adjusting homeowners without mortgages expenditures using the method proposed by Betson (2009).